trucy/bart-map/README.md

 * Cleaned up the legend
 * Reduced width of map
 * Reduced opacity of base map from 40% to 25%
+* Reduced stroke from 3 to 1 on transfer stations

 ## Source